Graduate Certificate in Sport Coaching

 To complete the Graduate Certificate in Sport Coaching you must pass courses with a total value of at least 60 points, including three compulsory courses from the Schedule, which includes a practical placement and one further 200 or 300-level Sport Coaching course.

 You may enrol full-time or part-time according to your interests and needs.
-Usually takes 12 months full-time, or up to three years part-time.
+Usually the Certificate takes 6 months full-time, or up to 3 years part-time.

-The Certificate is offered as an online, flexible learning option.
-By enrolling in the GradCertSpC flexible learning courses you will be supported through online resources, discussion forums, recorded lectures, slides, video tutorials and other electronic media.
+By enrolling in the GradCertSpC distance courses you will be supported through online resources, discussion forums, recorded lectures, slides, video tutorials, and other electronic media.

-You will complete three compulsory 15-point courses, and one further 15-point course from the 200 or 300-level SPCO courses in the Bachelor of Sport Coaching Schedule C.
+You will complete three compulsory 15-point courses, and one further 15-point course from 200 or 300-level Sport Coaching courses.

 The Graduate Certificate in Sport Coaching will develop your knowledge and expertise in contemporary sport coaching skills and also gives you the chance to develop leadership and planning, strength and conditioning, performance analysis, rehabilitation and reconditioning, and nutrition skills.